alan-turing-institute/alexa-room-finder/docs/room-finder.md

 This requires two custom intents, one called BookIntent (which is both used to ask to book, and to confirm a booking), and one called DurationIntent.
 The handlers should also support all the specified built-in intents.

-All the states are set up and registered as handlers in `lambda/index.js`.
+All the states are set up and registered as handlers in [lambda/index.js](../lambda/index.js).

 ## Files

 For abstraction, my code is split into four files.
 If you want to maintain this structure, please follow these concepts:

-- `lambda/index.js` should contain all the main intent handlers, and is what is called by AWS Lambda.
+- [lambda/index.js](../lambda/index.js) should contain all the main intent handlers, and is what is called by AWS Lambda.
-- `lambda/requesters.js` should contain all the functions that make requests to the MS Graph API.
+- [lambda/requesters.js](../lambda/requesters.js) should contain all the functions that make requests to the MS Graph API.
-- `lambda/resources.js` should contain all strings used by index.js.
-(There are a couple of unviewed strings not stored here, in `lambda/requesters.js`.)
+- [lambda/resources.js](../lambda/resources.js) should contain all strings used by index.js.
+(Though there are a couple of unviewed strings in [lambda/requesters.js](../lambda/requesters.js).)
-- `lambda/config.js` should contain all the values that need to be set to reconfigure it to work for a different business.
-I'm pleased that this is now only the App ID, and the names of the Meeting Rooms.
+- [lambda/config.js](../lambda/config.js) should contain all the values that need to be set to reconfigure it to work for a different business.
+This is now only the App ID, and the names of the Meeting Rooms, though they may want to change some resources as well.

 ## Non-Intent Handlers